raniljoshua/Module-11-Challenge_web-scraping-challenge/README.md

 Deliverable 2: Scrape and analyze Mars weather data, which exists in a table
 ----------------------------
-* Used automated browsing to visit the Mars Temperature Data SiteLinks to an external site.
+* Used automated browsing to visit the Mars Temperature Data Site (https://static.bc-edx.com/data/web/mars_facts/temperature.html).
 Inspected the page to identify which elements to scrape.
 * Created a Beautiful Soup object and used it to scrape the data in the HTML table.
 * Assembled the scraped data into a Pandas DataFrame.
 Explanation of the column headings:
   * id: the identification number of a single transmission from the Curiosity rover